FortiGate

 Note:

-Therefore it is important that those timers be configured to a value that suits the network requirements.
-Also, do not expect that after failover is finished, BGP peering will continue to work with uptime as on the previous primary device.
-BGP will be re-established so BGP 'flap' will be visible.
+Therefore, it is important that those timers be configured to a value that suits the network requirements.
+Also, do not expect that after the failover is finished, BGP peering will continue to work with uptime as on the previous primary device.
+BGP will be re-established, so the BGP 'flap' will be visible.
 But this is expected behavior.

 Verification.